Bruno-Vdr/vssg/README.md

 First, **you must move in your blog directory**.
 All vssg commands are relatives to the location the commands are launched from.
 Two locations are known: Blog's root, and Topic directory.

-Launch the "vssg add SolSys" to add a Topic in your blog.
+To create a new topic, just launch the **vssg add SolSys**  from inside  your blog directory.

 ![Terminal](Doc/pictures/add.png "The add command results:")